‘Bold And The Beautiful’ Weekly Spoilers Video: Wyatt Promises Sally, ‘I’m All In’

 Flo isn’t the only person who has had enough of Sally’s scheming ways.
 Dr. Penny Escobar (Monica Ruiz) is also having a hard time dealing with the deception.
 She wants out and will tell Sally that she is no longer willing to be a part of her scheme.

 “We had a deal!
 Work with me,” Sally will blast Dr. Escobar.
-The promo shows that Sally is angry that the physician doesn’t want to continue with the charade.
+The promo shows that Sally will be angry that the physician doesn’t want to continue with the charade.

-“The whole point of doing this was to get Wyatt back but Flo still has her claws in him,” Sally reminds Dr. Escobar.
+“The whole point of doing this was to get Wyatt back, but Flo still has her claws in him,” Sally will remind Dr. Escobar.
 The Bold and the Beautiful fans know that Sally and the doctor had an agreement.
 The doctor only had to help Sally convince everyone that she’s dying and then Sally would help her get into the fashion industry.

 The soap opera spoilers indicate that Sally is determined to win Wyatt for herself.

-“I am not quitting until I get her away from Wyatt,” Sally warns.
+“I am not quitting until I get her away from Wyatt,” Sally warned.
 But will Sally get away with derailing Wyatt and Flo’s love for each other?

 Life-changing lies lead to emotional blackmail this week on #BoldandBeautiful.
 Make sure you tune in to see what happens next! pic.twitter.com/WvmLeP0qaO